-2. Day-to-day compliance to such policies has been confirmed by third-party security audits, such as AT-101 SOC 2 Type II or AT-C 205 SOC 2 Type II.
+Day-to-day compliance to such policies has been confirmed by third-party security audits, such as AT-101 SOC 2 Type II or AT-C 205 SOC 2 Type II.
 Unfortunately, just because a vendor claims to have policies in place doesn’t mean they’re scrupulous about following through.
 Third-party audits provide increased confidence.

-4. They conduct background checks on all employees.
+They conduct background checks on all employees.
 A company’s own employees are among its greatest security strengths and liabilities.
 Background checks help to minimize any potential threat.
 A thorough background check should include checks for criminal record, sex offender, civil litigation, SSN verification, government watch list, credit and bankruptcy, and driving record.

 If a potential marketing partner plans to work with other vendors to complete certain aspects of the project, you will need to verify that each one of those outside vendors also fulfills your security criteria.
 If you choose to proceed, ask to see their Vendor Due Diligence policy.

 There are many variables to consider when evaluating potential print vendors.
 Keep them all straight by downloading our FREE Secure Marketing Communications Checklist today.